iot-for-all/iotc-cpm-sample/docs/credentials.md

 Required fields are:
 - __Device Id__: the unique id of the device inside the application.
 If creating a new device this will also be used as display name that can be changed from inside the Central site.
-- __Scope Id__: unique id of the IoT Central application inside provisioning service
+- __Id Scope__: unique Id of the IoT Central application used by the Device Provisioning Service (DPS)
 - __Encryption key__: passphrase for encrypting generated credentials.
-This is the same value of user login password used inside the mobile application.
+This is the same value of user's password used inside the mobile application at login.
 Encryption key is mandatory to secure credentials transmission to the mobile app.
 - __Device Key__: Symmetric primary key to use when authenticating device to IoT Central.

 For new devices: